Published: Monday, Feb. 22nd, 2021

 Not sure how to perform an online wedding?
 Read on!

-Currently, only a few states allow ministers and officiants to perform fully virtual wedding ceremonies -- with the wedding officiant and the wedding party in different physical locations.
+Currently, Utah is the only state that has updated their laws to allow ministers and officiants to perform fully virtual wedding ceremonies -- with the wedding officiant and the wedding party in different physical locations.
+Illinois is allowing online weddings temporarily, under executive orders, but these orders are scheduled to expire on Jan 8, 2022.
+Updated Dec 21, 2021

-For detailed information, click the individual link for each state above, or read These states are where you can - and can't - get married online.
-All of the states listed above also allow couples to apply for marriage licenses online.
+For detailed information, read These states are where you can - and can't - get married online to see which states currently allow couples to apply for a marriage license online.

-No matter which state you’re in, officiants need to meet the legal requirements for performing marriage in the state where the marriage will be registered.
-(Ordination with AMM prepares you to perform marriage in every state.
-You can find out more about the simple process of becoming ordained with AMM by heading to our FAQ page.)
+Yes.
+First, officiants need to meet the legal requirements for performing marriage in the state where the marriage will be registered.
+(Ordination with American Marriage Ministries prepares you to perform marriage in every state and can be completed in only a minute or two.)

-Procedures for signing and filing a marriage license for a virtual wedding vary for each state.
-For example, in Utah, officiants can sign a license electronically through an encrypted email link, making the entire process fully remote.
-In other states, licenses will need to be signed and filed by mail.
+In Utah, officiants can sign a license electronically through an encrypted email link, making the entire process fully remote.

-In most states, officiants are required to be in the same state as the couple they’re marrying.
-However, in Utah, the officiant must be physically located in Utah at the time of the ceremony, but the bride or groom can be located in any state, or any country!
+In Utah, the officiant must be physically located in Utah at the time of the ceremony, but the bride or groom can be located in any state, or any country!
 Check your local policies as soon as you begin planning your virtual ceremony to ensure the marriage is legally binding.

 Terms like ‘virtual wedding’ and ‘online wedding’ are used loosely and the meanings can become muddled!
 Often, when people talk about virtual weddings, they’re talking about weddings with an in-person officiant but with guests attending over Zoom, Skype, or livestream.